istio/istio.io/content/docs/tasks/traffic-management/fault-injection/index.md

 You've found a bug.
 There are hard-coded timeouts in the microservices that have caused the `reviews` service to fail.

-The `reviews` service is unaffected by the 7s delay we introduced, because the timeout between the `reviews` and `ratings` service is hard-coded at 10s.
+The `reviews` service is unaffected by the 7s delay you introduced, because the timeout between the `reviews` and `ratings` service is hard-coded at 10s.
 However, there is also a hard-coded timeout between the `productpage` and the `reviews` service, coded as 3s + 1 retry for 6s total.